Docker vs Podman (2026): Which Container Tool Is Better?

 Docker

-- Largest container ecosystem
+- Largest container ecosystem (Docker Hub)

-- Docker Compose is best-in-class
+- Docker Compose is top-tier

-- Universal CI/CD support
+- Universal CI/CD and cloud support

-- Docker Desktop paid for large orgs
+- Docker Desktop paid for large organizations

 - Root daemon is a security concern